 Why You'll Love These Cookies

-The flavor--the deep cocoa powder imparts a good chocolatey flavor without being too bitter.
-But it does walk a fine line, which is why you want to use part cocoa powder as well.
+The black cocoa powder imparts a good chocolatey flavor without being too bitter.
+But it does walk a fine line, which is why you want to use regular cocoa powder as well.

 The appearance- these chocolate sugar cookies scream eat me!